 Personal Workspaces Permissions

 - View, Edit on Settings - To mass enable personal workspaces from the Settings page.

-- View, Edit on Users - To enable personal workspaces by editing the user entity on the Users page.
+- View, Edit on Users - To enable personal workspaces by editing the account/group on the Manage Access page.

 - View on Alerts - To see generated alerts.